luizpvas/explicit/README.md

 end
 ```

-To test your controller, call `fetch(request, params)` and write assertions
+To test your controller, call `fetch(request, params:, headers:)` and write
-against the response.
-If the endpoint sends a response that does not match
+assertions against the response.
+If the endpoint sends a response that does not
-expected spec the test fails with `Schemax::Request::InvalidResponseError`.
+match expected spec the test fails with
+`Schemax::Request::InvalidResponseError`.

 The response object has a `status`, an integer value for the http status, and
 `data`, a hash with the response data.